icoprimers/Surfer.py/README.md

         sellorder = '/market/selllimit?market={0}&quantity={1}&rate={2}'
         result = btrequest(sellorder.format('btc-eth', 10, 0.1))

 You can decide for yourself to create a panicsell variable for btrequest,  or call the btrequest function right away.
 So these string substitions are practical templates that can be used in different places.
-If it doesn't work, go to the bittrex documentation.
+If it doesn't work, go to the bittrex documentation https://www.bittrex.com/Home/Api.
 Below is reference.

     PUBLIC_COMMANDS = '''{
         "getmarkets": null,